MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-localagent-options.md

 ## Specify that an environment should be configured to work with the Regression Suite Automation Tool (RSAT)

-The Regression suite automation tool (RSAT) significantly reduces the time and cost of user acceptance testing (UAT) of Finance and Operations apps.
-For more information see [Regression suite automation tool (RSAT)
+The Regression suite automation tool (RSAT) significantly reduces the time and cost of user acceptance testing (UAT) for Finance and Operations apps.
+For more information, see [Regression suite automation tool (RSAT)](../perf-test/rsat/rsat-overview.md).
-](../perf-test/rsat/rsat-overview.md)

-To enable this deployment option change **rsatEnabled** from **false** to **true**.
-Additionally, you also need to set **rsatCertificateThumbprint** to the thumbprint of the certificate you want to use for RSAT.
+To enable this deployment , change **rsatEnabled** from **false** to **true**.
+Additionally, set **rsatCertificateThumbprint** to the thumbprint of the certificate you want to use for RSAT.

-For more information on how to generate and deploy the certificate see [Enable RSAT in Microsoft Dynamics 365 Finance + Operations (on-premises) environments](./onprem-rsat-configuration.md).
+For more information on how to generate and deploy the certificate, see [Enable RSAT in Microsoft Dynamics 365 Finance + Operations (on-premises) environments](./onprem-rsat-configuration.md).

 Support for this option was introduced in version 10.0.28.
 Additionally, at least local agent 3.1.0 is required to use this option.